 This is still being defined, so we cannot commit to any particular schedule or cadence at this time.
 However, there is a strong commitment by all involved to significantly increase the pace of innovation.
 We intend to listen to both the developer community and the enterprise consumers of Jakarta EE technologies to understand what their desires are.
 Obviously there are trade-offs to be made between stability versus pace of new innovation, but these trade-offs are being addressed in an open and inclusive manner that will help drive the success of Jakarta EE.

 Eclipse GlassFish project is being managed by the Eclipse GlassFish project team.
 All the information and latest releases can be found on the Eclipse GlassFish project pages.

 The key areas that developers and other stakeholders want us to focus on include:

 Enhanced support for microservices architecture

 Move to Cloud Native Java, which includes better integrations with technologies such as Docker and Kubernetes

 Provide production quality reference implementations

 Yes.
-We expect that the existing Eclipse MicroProfile community and other open source communities to continue leading the way.
+We expect that the existing Eclipse MicroProfile community and other open source communities will continue to lead the way.
 Incorporating Java innovations from these projects and communities into new versions of the platform will be key to our success.

 The Jakarta EE release cadence and schedule have not yet been determined.
-Once the community decides what the correct cadence is, we can start discussions to ensure alignment with other communities like OpenJDK.
+Once the community decides what the correct cadence is, we can start discussions to ensure alignment with other communities such as OpenJDK.